ethereum/guide/mining.md

 # Mining on Ethereum

 Mining is a common term for securing the Ethereum network and validating new transactions in exchange for a small payment.
 Anyone can mine, though it really helps if you can a good GPU.
-How often you're paid out depends on who else is mining and how much mining power (read: computation power) your hardware has.
+How often you are paid out depends on who else is mining and how much mining power (read: computation power) your hardware has.

 We use a custom-made algorithm named Ethash, a combination of the Hashimoto and Dagger algorithms, designed by Tim Hughes, Vitalik Buterin and Matthew Wampler-Doty.
 It is memory-bandwidth-hard making is an excellent candidate for GPU mining but a bad candidate for custom hardware.
 We plan on switching to a proof-of-stake algorithm inover the course of the next 9 months with the Serenity release of Ethereum.